The suspect in Charlie Kirk killing has been arrested. Here's what we know

 Cox said the gun was a Mauser bolt-action rifle with a mounted scope.
 He also said that investigators recovered bullets that bore inscriptions on them.

 The writing on the single spent casing, he said, read, "Notices bulges OWO what's this?"
-It's not clear what that meant.
+Authorities didn't elaborate on the meaning of the messages.

 The note on one unfired casing was "Hey fascist!
 Catch!" along with arrow symbols.
-He said the inscriptions on the other unfired casings read, "O Bella Ciao, Bella Ciao, Bella Ciao Ciao Ciao," which appears to be a reference to an Italian anti-fascist resistance song.
+He said the inscriptions on the other unfired casings read, "O Bella Ciao, Bella Ciao, Bella Ciao Ciao Ciao," which could be a gaming reference or a reference to an Italian anti-fascist resistance song.
 A third unfired casing carried the words "if you read this you are gay lmao."

 Kirk was fatally shot while speaking to a crowd of students at Utah Valley University on Wednesday afternoon, sparking a massive search for the gunman.